Aescfue/TribunalesUpo/README.md

 El proyecto es un proyecto Maven estándar.
 Para ejecutarlo desde la línea de comandos, escribe mvnw (Windows), o ./mvnw (Mac & Linux), luego abre http://localhost:8080 en tu navegador.

-You can also import the project to your IDE of choice as you would with any Maven project.
-Read more on [how to import Vaadin projects to different IDEs](https://vaadin.com/docs/latest/guide/step-by-step/importing) (Eclipse, IntelliJ IDEA, NetBeans, and VS Code).

 ## Implementar en producción

 Para crear una compilación de producción, llama a mvnw clean package -Pproduction (Windows),